SemGloVe: Semantic Co-occurrences for GloVe from BERT: Background

 \subsection{GloVe}

-Given a training corpus, GloVe first obtains the global word-word co-occurrence counts matrix $\mathbf{X}$, whose entries $\mathbf{X}_{ij}$ represents the total number of times word $w_j$ occurring in the context of word $w_i$.
+Given a training corpus, GloVe first obtains the global word-word co-occurrence counts matrix $\mathbf{X}$, whose entries $\mathbf{X}_{ij}$ represents the total number of times word $w_j \in V$ occurring in the context of word $w_i \in V$, where $V$ is the word vocabulary of the training corpus.
 Formally, let $C(w_i)$ be the local window context of $w_i$.
 GloVe defines $\mathbf{X}_{ij}$ with regards to the position-based distance between $w_i$ and $w_j$ as:

 where $p_j$ and $p_i$ are positions in the context.
 Intuitively, words closer to $w_i$ receive larger weights.

 Denote the embedding of a target word $w_i$ and the context embedding of a context word $w_j$ as $\bm{e}_i$ and $\bm{e}'_j$, respectively.
 GloVe learns the word vectors by optimizing the following loss function: